MalinTorstensen/fitbit_game/README.md

 >> Possible to get 2-3 levels for a normal activity player if 10.000 steps a day is the goal.

 Use https://dev.fitbit.com/getting-started/ to set the fitbit studio and fitbit simulator up.

+(There is no app icon present in this project.
+To set an app icon, add a 80x80 PNG file named resources/icon.png to your project.)